Census Dots

 Native American/Other

-Of the 180 places in Vermont, Waterbury is the 31st most populous.
+Waterbury is ranked the 33rd most populous place in Vermont, out of 180 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Waterbury was ranked the 31st most populous place in the 2020 Census.

 Waterbury's White Population